The Best Master in Management in Italy: Bocconi vs Politecnico di Milano vs LUISS

 • Avoiding the GMAT: Politecnico and LUISS require none; Bocconi uses it.

 Whichever way you lean, anchor the decision on the fundamentals — ranking, cost, city, programme focus and admissions fit — then verify the current fees, deadlines and test requirements on each school’s own page, because they move every cycle.
 Compare all three against the wider field on the composite rankings and the full programme catalogue, see where they sit among the country’s options on the Italy MiM hub, and map your application timing on the deadline tracker.
-If you are still deciding whether the MiM itself is worth it, start with is a MiM worth it in 2026 and MiM vs MBA; for what an Italian MiM leads to, see the Italy MiM career outcomes.
+If Bocconi is your target, our Bocconi admission requirements guide walks through the GMAT 600 floor, the dossier-based selection, English level and the rolling rounds.
+If you are still deciding whether the MiM itself is worth it, start with is a MiM worth it in 2026 and MiM vs MBA; for what an Italian MiM leads to, see the Italy MiM career outcomes and whether you can stay and work in Italy afterwards.
 Weighing Italy against Europe’s deepest field next door?
 See Italy vs France for a MiM.
+And to fund whichever you choose, our scholarships for a MiM in Italy guide decodes the government (MAECI) grant, Invest Your Talent in Italy, and the income-based regional right-to-study (DSU) route that can make a public-university degree nearly free.